vulpemventures/singnet/README.md

  agents in the SingularityNET universe.

 ## Example Scenario ##
-A SingularityNET Agent provides document smmarization services for corporate work groups.
+A SingularityNET Agent provides document summarization services for corporate work groups.
 As inputs for this service, it might require:

-* **Glossary** - a glossary of terms and entities relevant a the corporation
+* **Glossary** - a glossary of terms and entities relevant to the corporate service client

 * **People Images** - a set of images representing people to be recognized